 - Take care of your habits.
 Some studies have revealed that there is a relationship between smoking and baldness, so it is recommended to limit tobacco consumption to reduce hair loss.

-At Hairfix we are experts in mens hair transplant, beard transplant, eyebrow transplant and we will be able to diagnose your conditions to offer you an effective solution.
+At Hairfix we are experts in mens hair transplant, beard transplant, eyebrow transplant in Mexico and we will be able to diagnose your conditions to offer you an effective solution.
 Recovering your hair and feeling your best again is possible.
 Contact us today!
+We want you to experience the best hair transplant in Mexico fully informed every step of the way.
+Ask us about hair transplant price in Mexico.